ianvdmerwe/suite/content/spellcheck/spelling-mistake-found-in-page-body.md

-The text contained in the `<body>` element of your document is visible to users.
+The text contained in the `<body>` element of your document is visible to users and contains a spelling mistake.

 # How do I fix this?

+First, **Passmarked** uses language attribute to pick the language which to spell check against.
+Ensure that the correct language is set in this regard.

-Edit the source code that generates the HTML page containing the spelling error.
+Then edit the source code that generates the HTML page containing the spelling error.

 ```html
 <html>